Labeling regions in deformations of graphical arrangements: The -Catalan arrangements

 Using this inequality it is easy to show that $w(i_1,i_2)=a-1$ holds for $i_1\leq_{\sigma^{-1}}i<_{\sigma^{-1}}i_2$.
-In other words, there is no directed edge from the set $\{i_2\: i<_{\sigma^{-1}} i\}$ into the set $\{i_1\: i_1\leq <_{\sigma^{-1}} i\}$.
-The associated weighted digraph is not strongly connected. \end{proof} Using Lemma~\ref{lem:sigma}, Proposition~\ref{prop:fcbounded} may be rephrased as follows. \begin{corollary} A region of $\mathcal{A}^{a,a}_{n-1}$, encoded by the labeled lattice path $(\pi,\Lambda)$, is unbounded if and only there are two successive levels $\ell$ and $\ell+a-1$ whose difference is $a-1$ and the last up step of $\Lambda$ at level $\ell$ precedes the first up step at level $\ell+a-1$. \end{corollary} As noted in Corollary~\ref{cor:Catalan} the number of possible types of the trees of the gain function is a Catalan number. \begin{conjecture} For a fixed $n$ and a fixed tree of gain functions, the number of regions of $\mathcal{A}^{a,a}_{n-1}$ associated to it is a polynomial of $a$. \end{conjecture} Conjecture~\ref{conj:Catpoly} implies that the $n$-th $a$-Catalan number, considered as a polynomial of $a$, could be written as a sum of $C_n$ polynomials, where $C_n$ is the $n$-th Catalan number.
+In other words, there is no directed edge from the set $\{i_2\::\: i<_{\sigma^{-1}} i_2\}$ into the set $\{i_1\::\: i_1\leq_{\sigma^{-1}} i\}$.
+The associated weighted digraph is not strongly connected. \end{proof} Using Lemma~\ref{lem:sigma}, Proposition~\ref{prop:fcbounded} may be rephrased as follows. \begin{corollary} A region of $\mathcal{A}^{a,a}_{n-1}$, encoded by the labeled lattice path $(\pi,\Lambda)$, is unbounded if and only there are two successive levels $\ell$ and $\ell+a-1$ whose difference is $a-1$ and the last up step of $\Lambda$ at level $\ell$ precedes the first up step at level $\ell+a-1$. \end{corollary} As noted in Corollary~\ref{cor:Catalan}, the number of possible types of the trees of the gain function is a Catalan number. \begin{conjecture} For a fixed $n$ and a fixed tree of gain functions, the number of regions of $\mathcal{A}^{a,a}_{n-1}$ associated to it is a polynomial of $a$. \end{conjecture} Conjecture~\ref{conj:Catpoly} implies that the $n$-th $a$-Catalan number, considered as a polynomial of $a$, could be written as a sum of $C_n$ polynomials, where $C_n$ is the $n$-th Catalan number. \begin{example} {\em Consider the case $n=3$, that is, the $a$-Catalan arrangement $\mathcal{A}^{a,a}_{2}$.
+Without loss of generality we may restrict our attention to the case when $\sigma$ is the identity permutation, that is, $x_1>x_2>x_3$ holds.
+There are $C_2=2$ noncrossing trees rooted at $1$ on the set $\{1,2,3\}$ that do not contain backward edges.
+The first rooted tree $T_1$ is underlying to the directed path $1\rightarrow 2\rightarrow 3$, the second rooted tree $T_2$ is underlying to the pair of of edges $\{1\rightarrow 2,1\rightarrow 3\}$.
+Note that both trees contain the edge $1\rightarrow 2$: without using backward edges, this is the only way we can move from vertex $1$ to vertex $2$.
+The distinction we need to make is based on the cost of the most gainful path from $1$ to $3$.
+A valid $m$-acyclic weighted digraph belongs to the tree $T_1$ if and only if